cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 A dispatch table is a jump table that contains a jump to each remote function.
 All remote functions are sorted by name and assigned indexes starting at 1.
 An instruction at the given index of the dispatch table contains a jump to the start of the actual function (index 0 is reserved for a jump to the initialization code).
 Since any change affecting the order of functions would alter the module signature, matching module signature ensures the dispatch table contains the function entry points at expected indexes.

 When making remote calls, the main processor sets the `@counter` in the remote processor to the remote function index.
 This allows the code in the remote processor to be recompiled without having to reinitialize (restart) the main processor.
-However, recompiling the remote processor may terminate pending remote calls and cause the main processor to never receive the results of the remote calls.
+However, recompiling the remote processor may terminate pending remote calls and cause the main processor to never receive the results of these remote calls.

 ### Initialization code

-If the module contains any code outside functions (i.e., a main code block), this code is executed as part of the initialization of the remote processor.
+If the module contains any code outside functions (i.e., a main code block, or global variable initializations), this code is executed as part of the initialization of the remote processor.
 At the very end of this custom initialization code, the `*signature` variable is set to the module signature.

 Only when the initialization code completes and the signature is set, the processor is ready to accept remote calls.
 The main processor's initialization waits for all remote processor initializations to complete, so it is crucial for the initialization code to be fast.
 If the initialization code contains an endless loop, the main processor execution will be blocked forever.